zoogie/MSET9/README.md

   A: Yeah, it kinda is but the scene's been doing this dangerous stuff for years.
 Just sit out the beta phase if concerned.
 - Q: What happens if I fail to uninstall the exploit when I'm done?<br>
   A: You'll have trouble launching previously installed titles, in addition to random crashes in FBI and System Settings.
 So make sure to clean up the exploit! (option 4 in the mset9.py menu does this)
+- Q: How to compile?<br>
+  A: Look up fopen/fread offsets in offsets.txt for your firmware and model of 3ds.
+Copy over the existing fopen/fread addresses in id1gen/id1gen.s with the addresses you picked.
+In root, run build.bat.
+Take the long hex string in out/haxID1_output.txt and place it in "encodedId1s" (pick one) in MSET9_installer_script/mset9.py.
+A decoded ID1 dir will also be in out/<32 chars of whatever>.

 (the rest of this is more FYI than anything important)